CaptainCrowbar/rs-sci/docs/statistics.md

 ```

 Return the sample (with Bessel correction) and population (no Bessel
 correction) variance and standard deviation.
-Behaviour is undefined for the
+The corrected sample measures
-uncorrected population measures if `n<1`, and for the corrected sample
+will return zero if `n<2`; the uncorrected population measures will return
-measures if `n<2`.
+zero if `n<1`.

 ```c++
 T Statistics::x_skewness() const noexcept;